 14. Find out what you need to do for the Listening Test

 Like the Reading Test, you need to know what types of questions you will need to answer.
-Do a whole test first. (the answers are at the end of Part 4).
-Write down your score.
+Do a whole test first and calculate your starting Band Score with my IELTS Band Score Calculator.